groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/java/search/excel.en.md

 ############################# More Formats #####################
 more_formats:
     enable: true
-    title: "Use images as watermarks via Java"
+    title: "Unlock the Power of Watermark Search"
     exclude: "EXCEL"
-    description: "Our Java solutions allows to protect various formats of business documents.
-Watermarked documents may enrich your business processes."
+    description: "Empower yourself to find and manage watermarks in various supported file formats with GroupDocs.Watermark for Java."
     items:
         # format loop 1
         - name: "Watermark PDF"